 Want more help with Pokémon Go?
 As well as our Pokémon Go tips, tricks and guides page, you can look up the Gen 2 Pokédex on how to catch the most recent creatures, using Special Items such as the Dragon Scale and other methods.
 We also explain big the Gym rework update, Raids, Raid Battles, and Raid Bosses, how to get Legendary Pokémon, and promo codes, and there's also info on changes to how to get PokéCoins, Eevee evolutions, Egg hatching distances, the tier list and best Pokémon, the best moves and movesets and Buddy distances.
 Plus, you can read about the Pokémon Go Plus accessory works, and even our XP chart.

 That's a hard one to answer.
 On the one hand, if our theory about Legendary Birds and Gym capturing is roughly correct, then joining the team with the most members - believed to be Valor at the time of writing, if the following image from the Adobe marketing blog is anything to go by - will likely give you the greatest chance of success on a Team-wide scale.

-On the other hand, less team members means less people owning the relative Legendary Bird.
+On the other hand, less team members might mean less people owning the relative Legendary Bird.
 So joining the least popular Team - allegedly Team Instinct at the moment - could give you the chance to own the rarest of the three in Zapdos, which could serve you well as bragging rights, or even an advantage in trading down the line.

 The best advice we have though is that you join the same team as your friends.
 If you're able to play together in the same physical space, that means you can group up to take down Gyms - or defend them - and help your team along the way, which aside from all the potential benefits is just a fun, neat feature used by the game.